tkf/railgun/doc/source/simobj.rst

                    ...
                    ]

+   ..
+This documentation is not clear and I don't remember why
+      I want to add `_cmemsubsets_`.
+So let's comment it out for now.

-   .. attribute:: _cmemsubsets_
+   .. .. attribute:: _cmemsubsets_
+   ..

-      dict of dict of list, optional
+      dict of dict of list, optional.

       Definition of subset of C members for controlling which C members to be loaded.
 Example::